 How do I get on the email list?
 Please sign up here: https://www.lafayettehsa.org/sign-up-for-news/

 What equipment does my child need for the first day?
 Students generally need a refillable water bottle, lunch box (if bringing lunch) and a backpack.
-This year, due to COVID mitigation measures, adults and children on school property will be required to wear masks, so please send your child to school with a mask on, and spares if possible.
 There will be more communication about supplies and spare clothing closer to opening day.

 Where do I sign up for hot lunch?
 Students may buy lunch or milk from the cafeteria.
 Sign up for an account and pay at myschoolbucks.com.